-The school should retain the record consistent with comply with group data protection policies.
-The school should retain all records of low-level concerns (including those which are subsequently deemed by the DSL or DDSL. to relate to behaviour which is entirely consistent with the Code of Conduct) in a central low-level concerns file (either electronic or hard copy).
+The school should retain the record consistent with comply with United Learning's Data Protection policies.
+The school should retain all records of low-level concerns (including those which are subsequently deemed by the DSL//Headteacher to relate to behaviour which is entirely consistent with the Code of Conduct) in a central low-level concerns file (either electronic or hard copy).
 Where multiple low-level concerns have been shared regarding the same individual these should be kept in chronological order as a running record.
-These records should be kept confidential and held securely, with access afforded only to a limited number of individuals such as the DSL or DDSL., and the individual they report to (e.g. Headteacher/Regional Director); and senior HR officer, and the individual they report to (e.g. Head of HR).
-The DSL or DDSL. may store the central low level concerns file with his/her other safeguarding and child protection records.
+These records should be kept confidential and held securely, with access afforded only to a limited number of individuals such as the DSL/ Headteacher and the individual they report to (e.g. Regional Director); and senior HR officer, and the individual they report to (e.g. Head of HR).
+The DSL/ Headteacher may store the central low level concerns file with his/her other safeguarding and child protection records.